near/docs/docs/1.concepts/abstraction/chain-signatures.md

 ## How It Works

-Controlling accounts on other chains is made possible thanks to the interaction between three elements:
+Controlling accounts and their assets on other blockchain platforms is made possible thanks to the interaction between three elements:

-1. A deterministic way to derive [**multiple foreign addresses**](#one-account-multiple-chains) from one NEAR account
+1. [**Derivation Paths**](#derivation-paths-one-account-multiple-chains) - A deterministic way to derive multiple addresses from one NEAR account
-2. A **smart contract** that receives requests to sign transaction for other chains
+2. [**Multichain Smart Contract**](#multichain-smart-contract) - Receives requests to sign a transaction for other blockchains
-3. A [**multiparty computation service**](#multi-party-computation-service-mpc) that provides the signatures to the smart contract
+3. [**Multiparty Computation Service**](#multi-party-computation-service) Third-party service providing signatures to the contract

 <hr class="subsection" />

 ### Derivation Paths: One Account, Multiple Chains

-Chain Signatures link NEAR accounts to other blockchain accounts using what we call `derivation paths` (or `paths` for short).
+Chain Signatures link NEAR accounts to other blockchain accounts using [Additive Key Derivation](https://eprint.iacr.org/2021/1330#:~:text=Additive%20key%20derivation%20is%20a,Improvement%20Proposal%2032%20(BIP32)) _(a simple mechanism for deriving many subkeys from a single master key)_.
+These keys are generated using `derivation paths` _(or `paths` for short)_.

-A path is just a string (e.g. `ethereum-1`, `ethereum-2`, etc) that, in conjunction with the NEAR account, denotes a unique address on the target blockchain.
+A `derivation path` is simply a string _(e.g. `ethereum-1`, `ethereum-2`, etc)_ that in conjunction with the NEAR account derives a unique address on the target blockchain.

-For example, we can derive multiple Ethereum accounts from `influencer.testnet` by using different paths:
+For example, we can derive multiple Ethereum accounts from `example.near` by using different paths:

-  1. `influencer.testnet` + `ethereum-1` = `0x1b48b83a308ea4beb845db088180dc3389f8aa3b`
+  1. `example.near` + `ethereum-1` = `0x1b48b83a308ea4beb845db088180dc3389f8aa3b`
-  2. `influencer.testnet` + `ethereum-2` = `0x99c5d3025dc736541f2d97c3ef3c90de4d221315`
+  2. `example.near` + `ethereum-2` = `0x99c5d3025dc736541f2d97c3ef3c90de4d221315`
-  3. `influencer.testnet` + `...` = `0x...`
+  3. `example.near` + `...` = `0x...`

-:::info Technical Details
-The external address is deterministically derived from the account's ID, the path, and the MPC service's public key.
+This external address is deterministically derived using the `path` (`example.near` + `ethereum-1`) and the MPC service's public key.

+:::info

-See our Build section to see [how the derivation is implemented](../../8.abstraction/chain-signatures.md#1-deriving-the-foreign-address).
+See [**Create a Chain Signature - how the derivation is implemented**](../../8.abstraction/chain-signatures.md#1-deriving-the-foreign-address) for an example implementation

 :::

 <hr class="subsection" />

-### A Contract for Chain Signatures
+### Multichain Smart Contract

-A deployed smart contract is used to request signatures for transactions on other blockchains.
+A deployed multichain smart contract is used to request signatures for transactions on other blockchains.

-The contract has a `sign` method that takes two parameters:
+This contract has a `sign` method that takes two parameters:

   1. The `payload` (transaction) to be signed for the target blockchain
-  2. The `path` that identifies the account you want to use to sign the payload.
+  2. The `path` that identifies the account you want to use to sign the transaction.

-For example, a user could request a signature to `send 0.1 ETH to 0x060f1...` **(payload)** using the `ethereum-1` account **(path)**.
+For example, a user could request a signature to `send 0.1 ETH to 0x060f1...` **(transaction)** using the `ethereum-1` account **(path)**.

-After a request is made, the `sign` method starts recursively calling itself in order to wait while the [MPC signing service](#multi-party-computation-service-mpc) signs the payload.
+After a request is made, the `sign` method starts recursively calling itself to wait while the [MPC signing service](#multi-party-computation-service-mpc) signs the transaction.

-Once the signature is ready, the contract will gain access to it, and return it to the user.
+Once the signature is ready, the contract gains access to it and returns it to the user.
 This signature is a valid signed transaction that can be readily sent to the target blockchain to be executed.

 <details>
 <summary> A Contract Recursively Calling Itself? </summary>

 NEAR smart contracts are unable to halt execution and await the completion of a process.
-To solve this, one can make the contract call itself again and again checking on each iteration if the result is ready.
+To solve this, one can make the contract call itself again and again checking on each iteration to see if the result is ready.

-Note that each call will take one block, and thus result on ~1s of waiting.
-After some time the contract will either return a result - since somebody external provided it - or run out of GAS waiting.
+**Note:** Each call will take one block which equates to ~1 second of waiting.
+After some time the contract will either return a result that an external party provided or return an error running out of GAS waiting.

 </details>

-:::info Technical Details
+:::info

-Curious on how you can use the contract?
-Check the technical docs: [requesting the signature](../../8.abstraction/chain-signatures.md#3-requesting-the-signature).
+See [**Create a Chain Signature - requesting the signature**](../../8.abstraction/chain-signatures.md#3-requesting-the-signature) for an example implementation

 :::

 <hr class="subsection" />

-### Multi-Party Computation Service (MPC)
+### Multi-Party Computation Service

-Multi-party computation (MPC) allows independent actors to do shared computations on private information without revealing secrets to each other.
+The essence of Multi-Party Computation (MPC) is to enable independent parties to perform shared computations on private information without revealing secrets to each other.
+In practice, this system can be used with blockchain platforms to safely sign a transaction on behalf of a user without ever having to expose a private key.

+NEAR's MPC service is comprised of several independent nodes, **none of which can sign by itself**, but instead create **signature-shares** that are **aggregated through multiple rounds** to **jointly** sign a transaction.

-The NEAR MPC service is constantly listening for signature requests (i.e. users calling the `sign` method).
-When a call is detected, the MPC service will:
+This service continuously listens for signature requests _(i.e. users calling the `sign` method on the `multichain` smart contract)_ and when a call is detected the MPC service:

-  1. Ask its nodes to jointly derive a signature for the `payload` using the account identified by the `path`
+  1. Asks its nodes to jointly derive a signature for the `payload` using the account identified by the `path`
-  2. Call the multichain contract, storing the resulting `Signature`
+  2. Once complete, call the `multichain` contract to store the resulting `Signature`

-It is important to notice that the signature process is not performed by a single node, but by multiple nodes working together to sign the payload.

-**No single node can sign by itself** since they do **not hold the user's keys**.
-Instead, nodes create **signature-shares** which are **aggregated through multiple rounds** to **jointly** sign the payload.

 :::info A Custom MPC Service

-Generally, MPC signing services work by sharing a master key, which needs to be re-created each time a node joins or leaves
+Generally, MPC signing services work by sharing a master key, which needs to be re-created each time a node joins or leaves.

 NEAR's MPC service allows for nodes to safely join and leave, without needing to re-derive a master key
 :::

 :::tip

 Want to learn more about the mathematics that enable MPC? [**Check this awesome article**](https://www.zellic.io/blog/mpc-from-scratch/)

 :::

----

 ## Concluding Remarks

 Chain Signatures are a powerful tool that allows NEAR accounts to control accounts on other blockchains.
 This is a fundamental step towards enabling true ownership of cross-chain data and assets.

 For the user, the process is made completely **on chain**, since they only need to make a call to a smart contract and wait for the response.